 The hand control allows access to a 40,000 object database, provides up to nine slew speeds, and two tracking modes – Alt-Az and EQ North & EQ South.
-Alignment couldn’t be easier with its push-button system, and after you’ve aligned the GoTo system, you won’t really need the red dot StarPointer finder scope.
+Alignment couldn’t be easier with its push-button system, and after you’ve aligned the GoTo system, I don’t think you will really need the red dot StarPointer finder scope.

 But, since the mount has a load capacity of 12 lbs, you may be hard pressed in keeping weight to a minimum for long exposures and heavy 2” accessory loads or autoguiding equipment.
-You’ll want to be weight conscious and choose the best equipment from the get-go.
+I reckon you’ll want to be weight conscious and choose the best equipment from the get-go.

 No Included Power Supply

 Unfortunately, there is no included power supply.
 You’ll have to purchase whichever source of power you deem is most convenient.
 I would recommend a 12V DC power supply and the cord that goes with it.
 A car battery adapter wouldn’t be a bad idea to have on hand, but you must get 8x AA batteries as a backup in case anything fails.

 The batteries are inserted into the center of the telescope’s base and may prove to be a life-saver if things get unplugged during use.

 If you are specifically looking for a Schmidt Cassegrain telescope then I recommend taking a look at a few other options that you can compare to.
 They are the Meade 8 LX200 ACF, the Orion StarMax 90mm Tabletop and the Celestron Advanced VX6 SCT.